 The consulting firm that I worked for was retained to facilitate this global strategy meeting and I was selected as a co-facilitator because I typed fast enough to capture the meeting takeaways in real time.
 This felt like a once-in-a-lifetime opportunity so I sat there like a sponge, absorbing everything.
 I captured mental notes for myself just as quickly as I typed meeting notes, but there was one seemingly insignificant observation that wouldn’t leave me.

-I noticed that at least 50% of the people in the room wore the same watch.
+I noticed that at least ten of the people in the room were wearing the same watch.
 Without being too weird, maneuvered my body to get a closer look and I saw the name, “Rolex.”
-I took a quick bathroom break and scoured the Rolex website on my Palm Treo 750 to find the exact name of this watch.
+I took a quick bathroom break and scoured Rolex’s website on my Palm Treo 750 to find the exact model of this watch.
 By the end of the break I discovered that it was called the Rolex Submariner and it was absolutely beautiful.

-Months following the meeting, The Rolex Submariner became a symbol of success in my mind.
-That’s when I made a pact with myself that after I’ve achieved peak levels of success I’ll celebrate the occasion by purchasing my own.
+Months following the meeting, the Rolex Submariner was engrained as a symbol of success in my mind.
+That’s when I made a pact with myself that after I’ve achieved peak levels of success, I’ll celebrate by purchasing one for myself.
 But how would I know that I’ve achieved peak success?
 I don’t know, I’d just know!

 Fast forward to a decade later and I had some of the roughest months in my life.
 This coincided with the start of the global pandemic and I felt like I was at the lowest of lows.
 My business experienced a decline, I tried to buy a house and the deal fell apart, I had a months-long legal battle with Tesla over a defective car, I lived in a highly rural area where the neighbors shunned outsiders, and I dealt with numerous other challenges.
 But when you’re at the bottom, the only place to go is up.